Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-We present in Fig.~\ref{fig_lngamma_th} curves of $\ln\gamma=\mu_\text{IPE}+\mu_{\text{exc}}$ for a 1:1 salt as function of salt concentration and ion size, where for $\mu\s{IPE}$ we use the limiting law, Eq.~\eqref{eq_ipe}.
-The ion size is thus only required in the calculation of the excess contribution.
-Fig.~\ref{fig_lngamma_th} clearly shows how with increasing (hydrated) size of the ions, the curves bend upward more quickly with increasing salt concentration, and proceed to values of $\ln\gamma$ beyond unity.
+We present in Fig.~\ref{fig_lngamma_th} curves of $\ln\gamma=\mu\s{i.i.c.i}+\mu_{\text{exc}}$ for a 1:1 salt as function of salt concentration and ion size, where for $\mu\s{i.i.c.i.}$ we use the Bjerrum equation, Eq.~\eqref{eq_mu_11_practical}.
+Ion size is thus only required in the calculation of the effect of volume exclusion.
+Fig.~\ref{fig_lngamma_th} shows how with increasing (hydrated) size of the ions, the curves bend upward more quickly with increasing salt concentration, and sooner reach values of $\ln\gamma$ above zero.
 When ions have different sizes, or even different shapes, extensions of the Carnahan-Starling equation are possible, but that kind of precision is probably not required.
-To describe thermodynamic properties of more concentrated solutions, it is much more important to include interactions between ions such as its (de-)protonation as function of local pH, and chemical ion pair formation.
+Instead, to describe thermodynamic properties of more concentrated solutions, it is likely more important to include interactions between ions such as (de-)protonation as function of pH, and salt pair formation.